AmanyElgarf/A-star-to-solve-a-maze/README.md

 # Solving-a-maze-using-A-Algorithm

-A* is a pathfinding alogirthm that uses a heuristic to make more informed decision about which steps to take.
+A* is a pathfinding algorithm that uses a heuristic to make an informed decision about which steps to take to find a path.

 The agent uses A* search to find a path on a maze with obstacles it is unaware of.
 With repeated searches, the agent learns more about the maze, and generates new paths to reach the target.